 Also read: In the shadow of elephants in Valparai

 If you’re booking from another city in India, you’ll probably have to layover for a few hours in Mumbai.
 Some other international airlines like Ethiopian Airlines, Etihad, Emirates, Qatar Airways and Air Arabia might also fly from your city, with a stop at their home cities.
 We decided to fly Emirates from Hyderabad, with a stopover in Dubai.
 If you’ve read my post on responsible travel, you might have noticed that this goes against the very first point I mentioned—travelling in as straight a line as possible.
-But in our defence, we’ll be meeting up with another member of our group in Dubai, and then flying on to Kampala in Uganda.
+But in our defence, we met up with another member of our group in Dubai, and then flew on to Kampala in Uganda.
 Because, relatives.

 How to book your flights